 The Adcom GFP-750 preamp was designed as a companion piece to the GFA-5802, with matching aesthetics.
 It’s a MOSFET based, single-ended Class-A preamp designed by Nelson Pass.
 Conceptually, it’s similar to the Pass Aleph P and the ‘Bride of Son of Zen’ DIY project.

 It’s a beautiful circuit, both conceptually and visually.
 Look at that minimalist symmetry!
-Just a differential pair, no feedback.
+Just a differential pair with current sources and cascodes.
+No global negative feedback.
 One half of the circuit is the hot balanced signal, and the other the cold.

 There are four amplifier circuits on board, two for each channel in opposite phases comprising a balanced signal.

-Since each amplifier has only one gain stage, there is no output buffer, and the output of the preamp is taken straight from the wiper of the volume pot, which is a 4-gang unit to accommodate the balanced signal.
+Each amplifier section has only one gain stage, there is no output buffer, and the output of the preamp is taken straight from the wiper of the volume pot, which is a 4-gang unit to accommodate the balanced signal.
 The output of the amp circuit has has to drive a this 4-ganged, 2KOhm volume pot directly.
 This is an unusually low impedance to drive for a preamp stage, so the output coupling capacitor has to be large to maintain bass performance; 100uF.
 This means electrolytics are unavoidable.
 A 100uF film cap would be the size of a Red Bull can!
 On the output, the stock arrangement is a generic 100uF electrolytic paralleled with 2.2uF polyester film cap.
 This was upgraded to Nichicon FG, and paralleled with a Panasonic 4.7uF polypropylene film cap.
-Increasing the value of the parallel film cap means more of the high-frequency range is covered by the film.
 There’s not a whole lot of physical space to install capacitor upgrades in this unit, so the Panasonic was chosen for its compactness.
 It’s the largest value polypropylene cap I could find that would fit reasonably well.

-On the input, stock is 10uF paralleled with 1uF polyester.
+On the input, there is a 10uF electrolytic paralleled with 1uF polyester.
 The electrolytic capacitor can be eliminated entirely and replaced with a single 10uF polyester.
 Unfortunately a polypropylene will not fit.
-It would be about the size of a C battery, and be more prone to pick up interference.
+It would be about the size of a C battery, and would be more prone to pick up interference.
 A polyester 10uF is only about 30x10x20 and will fit snugly between the components on the board.
-Polyester is not considered the absolute best of input capacitor types, but they are compact, and just about any film cap will out-perform any electrolytic cap for audio coupling.
+Polyester is not considered the absolute best of input capacitor types, but they are compact, and will out-perform any electrolytic cap.

 Besides the coupling capacitor upgrades as described above, there are Kemet polypropylenes for the power supply bypasses (green boxes), and 2x470uF Nichicon FG for the balance circuit, which are also bypassed with 1uF Kemet polypropylenes mounted beneath the board.